httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 First, content integrity, which acts on conveyed content ({{Section 6.4 of RFC9110}}).
 Second, representation data integrity, which acts on representation data ({{Section 8.1 of RFC9110}}).
-This supports advanced use cases such as validating the integrity of a resource that was reconstructed from parts retrieved using multiple requests or connections.
+This supports advanced use cases, such as validating the integrity of a resource that was reconstructed from parts retrieved using multiple requests or connections.